leshow/blog/content/post/unit_type_pattern.md

 ---
 title: "Unit Type Params"
-date: 2018-09-08T12:28:03-04:00
+date: 2018-09-10T12:28:03-04:00
 draft: false
 ---

-I always enjoy reading blogs about design patterns or tricks people have picked up writing Rust.
-This is one I've seen a few times but never read about.
+I always enjoy reading blogs about patterns or tricks people have picked up writing Rust.
+I've seen this a few times but not read about it anywhere.

-I've been doing class assignments from the wonderful [Operating Systems cs140e](https://web.stanford.edu/class/cs140e/syllabus/).
-I highly recommend this class if you know Rust and would like to try writing some lower level code.
+I've been doing class assignments from [Operating Systems cs140e](https://web.stanford.edu/class/cs140e/syllabus/).
+I highly recommend this class if you know a bit of Rust and would like to try writing some lower level code.
 The class involves building bits of an OS for the raspberry pi.
-It requires some hardware components, and it took me a while to source the parts they used in the class, particularly the CP2102 USB dongle (links at the end of the article).
+It requires some hardware components, and it took me a while to source the parts they used in the class, particularly the CP2102 USB dongle.
+Links at the end of the article.

 ## The problem

 [Assignment 1](https://web.stanford.edu/class/cs140e/assignments/1-shell/) has multiple phases, one of which is to implement parts of the [Xmodem](https://en.wikipedia.org/wiki/XMODEM) protocol.
-Xmodem is is used for transferring data through serial interfaces.
-Although we haven't arrived there yet, I imagine it'll be used for transferring data from the pc to Pi through the CP2102 dongle.
+Xmodem is used for transferring data through serial interfaces.
+Although we haven't arrived there yet, I imagine it'll be used for transferring data to pi through the CP2102 dongle.

 This is the `Xmodem` struct as given at the start of the assignment: